Turn Your Love Around: Charts

-Weekly singles charts
+Weekly charts

 Year-end charts

-"Turn Your Love Around" reached number one on the soul singles charts and number five on the Billboard Hot 100 singles charts in early 1982, as well as the top ten on the jazz chart.
-It is ranked as the 27th biggest hit of 1982.
+"Turn Your Love Around" reached number one on the soul singles chart and number five on the Billboard Hot 100 singles chart in early 1982, as well as the top ten on the jazz chart.
+It was ranked as the 27th biggest hit of 1982.
 In Canada, the song spent two weeks at number 10.

-Cover versions

-A version of "Turn Your Love Around" by Tony Di Bart was released in 1996.